FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 * Virgin Atlantic - Suspended daily operations to Shanghai for two weeks from Feb.
 2. * Virgin Australia - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was "no longer a viable commercial route" due to growing concerns over the virus and civil unrest in Hong Kong.

-For a factbox on the virus' impact on companies, please click on For a factbox on automakers closing factories, please click on
+For a Factbox on the impact on companies, click For a Factbox on the impact on automakers, click

+(Compiled by Jagoda Darlak and Tommy Lund, editing by Barbara Lewis and Uttaresh.V)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)